mxgrn/geektrackbot/README.md

 - Cumulative tracking (e.g. time spent reading/meditating, amount of water consumed, expenses, exercise reps, etc).
 - Streaks (e.g. how many days in a row you logged something) and breaks (how many days you did _not_ log something specific).
 - Daily, weekly, monthly, and yearly reports.
-Reports are sent at midnight.
+Reports are sent at midnight (mute your groups!).
 - Record reports: if you had a record month of meditating, Geektrack will notify you about it.
 - Charts and other visual UI to help you reflect, analyze, and grow.
 - Timezone support.
 Moving around the globe?
 Geetrack adapts.